Compositional Separation of Control Flow and Data Flow: Computons

 \section{Computons}

-Intuitively, a \emph{computon} is a bipartite graph with two types of nodes: \emph{computation units} and \emph{ports}.\footnote{The word \emph{computon} derives from the Latin root for computation (i.e., \emph{computus}) and the Greek suffix \emph{-on} \cite{arellanes_composition_2021}.
-In Physics, such a suffix is traditionally used to designate subatomic particle names.} A computation unit is a construct that receives information in ports, performs some computation and produces new information in other ports.
+Intuitively, a \emph{computon} is a bipartite graph with two types of nodes: \emph{computation units} and \emph{ports}.\footnote{The word \emph{computon} derives from the Latin root for computation (i.e., \emph{computatio}) and the Greek suffix \emph{-on}.
+In Physics, such a suffix is traditionally used to designate subatomic particle names \cite{arellanes_composition_2024}.} A computation unit is a construct that receives information in ports, performs some computation and produces new information in other ports.
 A port that is connected between two computation units is known as \emph{internal port} (or \emph{i-port}), whereas a port that is exclusively connected to or from a computation unit is called \emph{external} (or \emph{e-port}).
-As ports and computation units are connected via edges, edges represent information flow ranging from control signals to complex data values.
+As ports and computation units are connected via edges, edges represent information flow ranging from control signals to complex data values.\footnote{In the context of resource theories \cite{coecke_mathematical_2016}, data ports correspond to resource wires.}

 The interface of a computon towards the outside world is determined by its collection of e-ports each being an external control inport (\emph{ec-inport}), an external control outport (\emph{ec-outport}), an external data inport (\emph{ed-inport}) or an external data outport (\emph{ed-outport}).
-An ec-inport is where control flow originates, an ec-outport is where control-flow terminates, an ed-inport stores data coming from the external world whereas an ed-outport stores data resulting from the computon's operation.
+An ec-inport is where control flow originates, an ec-outport is where control flow terminates, an ed-inport stores data coming from the external world whereas an ed-outport stores data resulting from the computon's operation.
+A port that is ec-inport and ec-outport is called \emph{ec-inoutport}.
+Similarly, if it is both ed-inport and ed-outport, it is called \emph{ed-inoutport}.

+Figure \ref{fig:port-taxonomy} presents the naming system we employ to derive port names where it is clear that, just as there are \emph{ec-ports} and \emph{ed-ports}, there are also internal control ports (\emph{ic-ports}) and internal data ports (\emph{id-ports}).